andersr/mylib/README.md

 # AndersCo Workbench Monorepo

-This is a collection of utils, components, and more that I re-use regulalry.
+This is a collection of TS utils and React components.

+## Setup

+- Set env vars
+- Other?

+## Develop

+- Dev script
+- Other

+## Deploy

+- Add instructions